The National Institute of Building Sciences

 Off-Site Construction Council (OSCC) will convene Monday, January 6, during Building Innovation 2014:

-The National Institute of Building Sciences Conference & Expo
+The National Institute of Building Sciences Conference & Expo, for its

 first official meeting of the membership.
 All industry professionals are